 I fell in love with Italy after living there for 4 months.
 However, there were definitely things I wish I knew before going there.
-Take a look at my list of Italy travel tips to make your trip more enjoyable!
+Take a look at my list of Italy travel tips, things you must know to make your trip more enjoyable!

 - Tax and tip is always included!

 - Still or sparkling water is an extra charge; at less fancy restaurants, you can request tap water

 - Depending on the restaurant, bread might also be an extra surcharge if you eat it – you can double check with the waiter

 - Restaurants tend to close after lunch and reopen after 7 pm; make sure the restaurant you want to go to is open before you head there